-NOTE—The baseline EDCA procedure is followed on the BSS primary channel.
-The values of CW_NPCA[AC] and BO_NPCA[AC] are discarded by the NPCA STA when it switches back to the BSS primary channel.
+NOTE 1—The baseline EDCA procedure is followed on the BSS primary channel.
+The values of CW_NPCA[AC] and BO_NPCA[AC] are discarded by the NPCA STA when it switches back to the BSS primary channel.(#1880)

-The STA shall not initiate a transmission on the NPCA primary channel to another STA until that STA's NPCA switching delay time has elapsed since the NPCA HE switch time if switching due to condition 1) above or NPCA NHT switch time if switching due to condition 2) aboveThe STA shall begin all frame exchanges on the NPCA primary channel with an NPCA Initial Control frame using non-HT PPDU or non-HT duplicate PPDU format using a rate of 6 Mb/s, 12 Mb/s, or 24 Mb/s.
+The STA shall not initiate a transmission on the NPCA primary channel to another STA until that STA's NPCA switching delay time has elapsed since the NPCA HE switch time if switching due to condition 1) above or NPCA NHT switch time if switching due to condition 2) above.

+NOTE 2— When an NPCA AP initiates a transmission to multiple NPCA non-AP STAs, it needs to take into account the maximum NPCA switching delay among the switching delays indicated by all the NPCA non-AP STAs.(#1880)

+An NPCA non-AP STA shall not initiate a transmission on the NPCA primary channel to the NPCA AP until the time duration indicated by the UL TXOP Restricted Duration field transmitted by the NPCA AP has elapsed since the NPCA HE switch time if switching due to condition 1) above or NPCA NHT switch time if switching due to condition 2) above. (#1880)

+The STA shall begin all frame exchanges on the NPCA primary channel with an NPCA Initial Control frame using non-HT PPDU or non-HT duplicate PPDU format using a rate of 6 Mb/s, 12 Mb/s, or 24 Mb/s.

 Details on the NPCA ICF are TBD

-An NPCA AP that transmits a Trigger frame on the NPCA primary channel shall indicate RU index values that use the NPCA primary channel as the reference primary channel.
-The Trigger frame shall include an explicit indication that it is being transmitted on the NPCA primary channel.
-Signaling details TBD.
+An NPCA AP that transmits a Trigger frame on the NPCA primary channel shall indicate RU index values that use the NPCA primary channel as the reference primary channel. (#1872)

+An NPCA STA that transmits a Trigger frame on the NPCA primary channel shall set the NPCA Primary Indication field to 1 in the Special User Info field. (#1872)

 The 20 MHz channels occupied by PPDUs transmitted by the STA shall meet all of the following conditions: